R Advanced

 Output

-If you compare the output with the original data frame, it still makes sense, and you can analyze it however you want.
+If you compare the output with the original data frame, it remains sensible, and you can analyze it as needed.
 This approach is helpful when working with a small dataset, but it becomes slow as the dataset grows larger.

 Method 2: Using data.table()